 As all information is stored electronically, paperless onboarding may save company costs.
 This reduces the need to purchase materials such as paper, ink, filing storage space, pens, paper clips, and many other company expenses.
 Additionally, employees won’t run out of materials and need to deal with the hassle of having to make a store trip or improvise.

-Paperless Onboarding is a Greener Solution
+Paperless Onboarding Is a Greener Solution

 Since paper, paper clips, and all the remaining necessary materials for manual onboarding are not needed for paperless onboarding, less of these materials are needed or thrown away.
 This reduces the company’s overall impact on the environment.
 When records need to be discarded, it is also much less wasteful to simply delete files than to shred hundreds of papers.

-Compliance May Be Improved
+Compliance and Legality May Be Improved

 When onboarding is completed using a HRIS, an electronic trail is created, which makes it easy to prove when materials were delivered, reviewed, accepted and filed.
 This is important for certain documents that must be shared with and signed by every employee.
 Proving that paperwork has been delivered and signed is more problematic with manual systems if the required papers are lost or damaged.